 Nielsen says that a large share of subscribers to over-the-top video streaming services are binging on the programming they want to see.

-According to a recent study by the research company, 88% of Netflix users and 70% of Hulu Plus users said they streamed three or more episodes of the same TV show in one day.
+According to the research company’s most recent cross-platform report, 88% of Netflix users and 70% of Hulu Plus users said they streamed three or more episodes of the same TV show in one day.

-At the same time, Nielsen says 58% of users prefer to view shows when they do not have to abide by schedules other than their own and can watch several episodes consecutively.
+At the same time, Nielsen says 58% of users prefer to view shows when they do not have to abide by schedules other than their own and can watch several episodes consecutives.

 Netflix has been getting a lot of attention for its original programming, and 45% of Netflix subscribers surveyed by Nielsen say the type of shows they watch when they stream are original shows, such as House of Cards and Lilyhammer.

 According to Nielsen’s figures, streaming services have increased in popularity.
-The percentage of people in the U.S. who use or subscribe to Netflix is 38%, up from 31% last year.
-The percentage of people watching Hulu is 18%, up from 12% with 6% using Hulu plus, up from 4%.
+The percentage of people in the U.S. who use or subscriber to Netflix is 38%, up from 31% last year.
+The percentage of people watching Hulu is 18%, up from 12%, with 6% using Hulu plus, up from 4%.
 Nielsen says 13% use Amazon Prime, up from 7%.